sciabarrado/porting-spring-angular/tutorial.md

 RUN bash mvnw package -DskipTests
 ```

-Note we are using as a builder image `openjsk:11-oracle` that includes the Java development kit.
+Note we are using as a builder image `openjdk:11-oracle` that includes the Java development kit.
 Then we copy inside the source of our application, the maven build files (`mvnw` and `pom.xml`) and also the support files required under `.mvn`.

 Once those files are in place, building it is just a matter of launching `mvnw` with `bash`.
-We have to specify that we want to `package` our application and we also need to skip tests as the build environment is lacking the necessary support to actually run them.
+We have to specify that we want to `package` our application and we also need to skip tests, as the build environment is lacking the necessary database support to actually run them.

 Let's see now the second part of our `Dockerfile`: